Time Management Guide and Resource

-Wearing Headphones – Listening to music through headphones or earbuds can serve two purposes: Music helps some people to focus on their work, and co-workers, relatives or friends tend to avoid striking up a conversation with someone who they think is engrossed in listening to music.
+Wearing Headphones – Listening to music through headphones or earbuds can serve two purposes: Music helps some people to focus on their work, and co-workers, relatives or friends tend to avoid striking up a conversation with someone with who they think is engrossed in listening to music.
 If music is a distraction for you, put on the headphones anyway.
-Even without music, a good pair of headphones can block at least some of the ambient noise, and will discourage people from lingering in your workspace.
+Even without music, a good pair of headphones can block at least some of the ambient noise and will discourage people from lingering in your workspace.

 Turning Off Notifications – Notifications are a distraction even if you do not stop to check your email, text message, Twitter, or instant messages.
 Putting your cell phone on vibrate might not avoid the distraction of a vibrating phone rattling on your desk.
-If your phone has a do not disturb feature that allows the phone to remain on, but it eliminates sounds or vibration notifications until you turn the feature off, consider using that instead.
+If your phone has a, do not disturb feature that allows the phone to remain on, but it eliminates sounds or vibration notifications until you turn the feature off, consider using that instead.
 Messages will still be there when your task is completed.

 Technology and Time Management

 Whether technology allows users to save time or waste time is hotly debated, and as new technologies emerge, the debate always returns.
 It was not that long ago that people waited days or weeks for a written response to a letter to arrive by mail.
 Today, people get upset if they have to wait more than a couple of minutes to respond to a text message or an email.